 Topics:

-Preliminary; Constitution of Criminal Courts and Their Powers; Process to Compel Appearance; Information to Police and Their Power to Investigate; Charge; Trial of Warrant Cases by Magistrate; Trial of Summons Cases by Magistrate; Summary Trials; Bail and Bonds; Major Changes Introduced in BNSS.
+Preliminary; Constitution of Criminal Courts and Their Powers; Arrest of Persons, Process to Compel Appearance; Security for keeping the peace and good behavior, Order for maintenance of wives, Children and parents, Information to Police and Their Power to Investigate; Charge; Major Changes Introduced in BNSS.

 Preparation Focus: